 To ensure that all young Americans have the opportunities they need to reach their full potential, MBK Alliance is grounded in the idea that we must adopt approaches that empower all of our children with the tools to succeed as they move through key life stages.
 Research and experience have identified key milestones on the path to adulthood that are especially predictive of later success, and where interventions can have the greatest impact.
 At each of these markers, we see some children start to fall behind.
 Although the factors that influence success at each stage are complex and interdependent, by focusing on these milestones, doing what works and removing or avoiding roadblocks that hinder progress, we can provide young people the opportunity and the tools to get ahead.

-1. Getting a Healthy Start and Entering School Ready to Learn
+1. Entering School Ready to Learn

 All children should have a healthy start and enter school ready – cognitively, physically, socially, and emotionally.